hmrc/api-hub-acceptance-tests/README.md

-**This is a template README.md.
-Be sure to update this with project specific content that describes your ui test project.**

-# api-hub-acceptance-tests
+# Api-hub-acceptance-tests

-UI test suite for the `<digital service name>` using WebDriver and `<scalatest/cucumber>`.
+UI test suite for the `api-hub-frontend` using WebDriver and `cucumber`.

 ## Running the tests